 Emotional regulation is not a skill that some of us have, and some of us don’t.
 It is a capacity that is inbuilt in us.
 We all manage to regulate our emotions in some circumstances and fail to manage them in others.
 There is no all or none principle that works with emotional regulation in human life.

 For example, imagine your boss yelling at you for some mistake.
 How would you react?
-Would you yell at him back and resign from the job, or perhaps deal with it calmly and let go?
+Would you yell at them back and resign from the job, or perhaps deal with it calmly and let go?
 Now, if the same situation happened at home, where you do something wrong, and your partner shouts at you, how would you answer back?
 Would you hold back your anger and be rational like you were at work, or would you get into a fight with your spouse?

 Self-regulation in adults or children come from rigorous self-observation, environmental learning, and focused self-awareness.
 To effectively manage our emotional reactions at work or home, here are some steps that we can all take.